g-marion/pdcomp/README.md

 for post-processing if preferred.

-Some modifications have been made to the original program for ease of use (largely inspired by or taken from a similar program by Ryan Hastings), including some reconfiguring of the program to use an input namelist, adding some output variables for pressure perturbations and horizontal forcings, and adding a Makefile to make compiling the
+Some modifications have been made to the original program for ease of use (largely inspired by a similar program by Ryan Hastings), including some reconfiguring of the program to use an input namelist, adding some output variables for pressure perturbations and horizontal forcings, and adding a Makefile to make compiling the